 Rumpelstiltskin

 “Perhaps your name is Abner,” she said.
 “No?
 How about Gunnar?”
 “Alfonso?”
 “Silas?”
 And many more.

-“This is boring,” said the imp.
+“This is boring!” said the imp.
 “But I will not be bored tomorrow night.
-The third night is when that baby is mine!”
-He laughed again, and was gone.
+That will be the third night and the baby will be mine!”
+He laughed again and was gone.

+Rumpelstiltskin